-The County's initial commitment of \$405,000 was only anticipated to cover six weeks, but given additional fundraising and a slower-than-anticipated ramp-up of enrollment, this level of County funding was a sufficient contribution to help cover the entire first semester.
+The County's initial commitment of \$405,000 was only anticipated to cover six weeks of the first semester, but given additional fundraising and a slower-than-anticipated ramp-up of enrollment, this level of County funding was a sufficient contribution to help cover the entire first semester.
 Beyond the \$124,000 committed by the BOCC on Dec.
 14th, the remaining cost for the 3rd quarter is \$491,000 and for the entire 2nd semester are \$1,019,800.
 The significantly higher cost to support second semester is the result of several factors, including starting at full enrollment, no ongoing support from the City, and a reduced ability to raise private funds for what are increasingly view as ongoing public school support functions.
-While easy to imagine that the County only pays for non-DPS remote learning centers, it seems broadly true that ongoing remote learning centers would ultimately rely on County support regardless of who runs them.
-It is also likely that the non-profit partners provide a more cost-effective service.
+While it may be easy to imagine that the County would pay less if all or more of the remote learning centers were run by DPS, it seems broadly true that ongoing remote learning centers would ultimately rely on County support regardless of who runs them.